He’s got gluten-free jelly beans for Tommy,

 BE CAUTIOUS OF RE-BAGGED JELLY BEANS AND CANDY BINS

 Self-serve candy bins that use tongs or scoops can quickly become cross-contaminated.
 Just imagine the person before you grabbing a scoopful of Whoppers before their scoop of gluten-free Hot Tamales.
 It’s also easy for gluten-containing foods to end up accidentally dropped in your “gluten-free” jelly beans or candy.
-This goes for DIY yogurt and ice cream shops.
+This goes for DIY frozen yogurt and ice cream shops.
 Those dang gluten-filled Oreos end up everywhere!

 Also watch out for jelly beans that have been purchased in bulk by another company and re-bagged.
 For example, while a company such as Jelly Belly labels their products gluten-free (Jelly Belly products coming directly from a Jelly Belly manufacturing plant), they caution to “Always read the Ingredient Label on packages and bulk bins to see if gluten containing ingredients are present.”